Skip to main content

 Protocols and Privacy a Practical Scenario

 Consider the case of a perimenopausal woman exploring hormone balancing protocols.
 Her symptoms might include irregular cycles, hot flashes, and mood changes.
 Her family history may include a mother with osteoporosis, a condition for which her own hormonal status places her at higher risk.
-This family history is protected under GINA.
+This family history is protected genetic information under GINA.
 Her symptomatic experience of perimenopause could, in some circumstances, be covered by the ADA.

 The legal architecture ensures that a wellness program must be reasonably designed to promote health, serving as a safeguard against the mere collection of data for other purposes.